youldash/Pneumonia-Detection-from-Chest-X-Rays/FDA_submission.md

 ### 6. FDA Validation Plan

 #### Patient Population Description for FDA Validation Dataset:

+The FDA validation data was acquired from `6` patients, all of which are males aging: `58yrs` for one patient, `71yrs` for another, and the remaining 4 aged at `81yrs` old.

+To provide a more-meaningful validation, especially when it comes to the data in question, we believe the patient population *should* be consist of both genders – in a ratio that divides the population by approximately `1:1`.

 #### Ground Truth Acquisition Methodology:

+The goal (or purpose) of this device design, as mentioned earlier, is to assist the radiologist with his/her routinely workflow onsite.
+So, the ideal situation would be for the radiologist to review the X-ray scans while having the relevant medial histories (and diagnoses) handy with them – especially any lab reports that could be acquired.
+For radiologists to *bypass* any inaccuracies introduced by the NLP approaches reported, they should be able to acquire digital copies for them to effectively identify and mark the diseases visible to them in the X-rays.
+This step can be considered a *checksum* process whereby a list of potentially common diseases can be thoroughly, and easily identified in a timely fashion.

 #### Algorithm Performance Standard:

+Based on the work published by P. Rajpurkarpar, et. al. (2017), the performance standard is the **F1-scores** metric, which is used in comparing radiologists and various novel algorithms in the domain.
+The F1-score servs as a *harmonic average* of the precision and recall of the models published in the literature.

+The device developed by Rajpurkarpar, et. al. (dubbed **CheXNet**) seemed to have achieved an F1-score of `0.435`, while radiologists seemed to have averaged at a score of `0.387`.
+The F1-score reported for `VGG16_v2` was ` 0.4166` for its maximum threshold achieved, which is slightly lower than CheXNet’s score.
+Nevertheless, these scores can serve as benchmarks for future devices and innovations, and enhancements (on any existing works like the device presented herein) to come.